oktadev/okta-blog/_source/_posts/2023-06-22-net-maui-authentication.md

 That's it!
 You have successfully created a .NET MAUI application using Visual Studio 2022.
 Now, it's time to improve the security of your application by integrating Okta to enable authentication.

-> **Troubleshooting**: If you face the error "Local source of NuGet packages doesn't exist" try creating a new NuGet config by running the following command `dotnet new nugetconfig` and rebuild your solution.
+> **Troubleshooting**: If you face the error "Local source of NuGet packages doesn't exist", try creating a new NuGet config by running the following command: `dotnet new nugetconfig` and rebuild your solution.

-> **Troubleshooting**: If you face the error "NETSDK1112: The runtime pack for Microsoft.NETCore.App.Runtime.win-x64 was not downloaded" try running a NuGet restore specifying your runtime `dotnet restore --runtime win-x64`
+> **Troubleshooting**: If you face the error: "NETSDK1112: The runtime pack for Microsoft.NETCore.App.Runtime.win-x64 was not downloaded", try running a NuGet restore specifying your runtime `dotnet restore --runtime win-x64`

 ## Add authentication to your MAUI application